-Victorian Treasures is the new exhibition coming soon to the Walker Art Gallery featuring some of the world’s most famous 19th– and early 20th– century Pre-Raphaelite and Romantic paintings.
+Victorian Treasures is a new exhibition at the Walker Art Gallery featuring some of the world’s most famous 19th– and early 20th– century Pre-Raphaelite and Romantic paintings.
 It’s been a long time in the making and has traveled thousands of miles already – from Liverpool to Japan and back….

 Originally put together as a touring exhibition, Victorian Treasures brings together 66 outstanding Victorian paintings and watercolours from the art collections of National Museums Liverpool.
 The freelance art historian and curator Christopher Newall helped select the artworks, and the exhibition toured four major cities in Japan in 2015 and 2016.
 The artworks returned in the spring of 2016 and we were eager to slot the exhibition into our own programme as soon as we could.
 My role as lead curator on this Liverpool show has been to transform Victorian Treasures into a showcase, highlighting these beautiful pictures for the Walker Art Gallery’s visitors.